Skip to main content

 Lei Cha (Hakka Ground Tea)

-Traditional Hakka ground tea made from tea leaves, herbs, nuts, and seeds.
-Unique cultural beverage from Hsinchu Hakka heartland.
+A traditional Hakka ground tea made from tea leaves, herbs, nuts, and seeds, with roots in the Hakka heartland around Hsinchu.

 Allergens: